 GoatCounter will automatically bind a click event on any element with the

-attribute; for example to track clicks to an external
+data-goatcounter-click attribute; for example to track clicks to an external

-link as ext-example.com
+link as ext-example.com:

 <a href="https://example.com" data-goatcounter-click="ext-example.com">Example</a>

-attribute will be used if data-goatcounter-click
+The name or id attribute will be used if data-goatcounter-click is empty,

 in that order.

-You can use data-goatcounter-title
+You can use data-goatcounter-title and data-goatcounter-referrer to set the

 title and/or referrer: